 960H and D1 have exactly the same recording resolution.

-HD1080P offers 2.1 megapixel resolution allowing you to increase detail capture or increase the area covered for the same resolution when compared to standard definition CCTV.
+HD1080P offers a 2.1-megapixel resolution allowing you to increase detail capture or increase the area covered for the same resolution when compared to standard-definition CCTV.
 Using HD1080P in conjunction with the camera being zoomed in can make for a very effective combination for capturing detailed images.